mwojnars/hypertag/core/README_draft.md

 ## Introduction

-Hypertag is a modern language for front-end development that allows writing (X)HTML pages and other types of documents in a way similar to writing a Python script, where indentation marks nested HTML elements and thus removes the need for explicit closing tags.
+Hypertag is a modern language for front-end development that allows writing (X)HTML pages and other types of documents in a way similar to writing Python scripts, where _indentation_ encodes relationships between nested elements and thus removes the need for explicit opening and closing tags.

 Hypertag enables advanced control of document rendering process through native **control blocks** (if-elif-else, for, while, try) and provides **modularity**